Yougo-robotics/pegasus_gazebo_plugins/README.md

 <br>`catkin_make`

 ## Usage
-This closed_loop_plugin just like a button that connects two joints,
+This closed_loop_plugin just like a button that connects two ,
 <br>`<joint>` the name of the added joint
 <br>`<child>` the name that child coordinate of the added joint
 <br>`<parent>` the name that parent coordinate of the added joint